oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Higher Order Functions: <br/><code class="ex">functions that add functionality to other functions, or compose functionality from several functions</code></button>
 <div class="content" style="display: none;" markdown="1">

-Higher Order Functions are fundamental to the way Javascript works.
+Higher Order Functions are fundamental to the way JavaScript works.
 Essentially they allow functions to be composed together, to return another function.

 A Higher Order Function accepts one or more functions as arguments and returns another function.